 Verily, I say unto you the era of the sword and the ax is nigh, the era of the Wolf's Blizzard.
 The Time of the White Chill and the White Light is nigh, the Time of Madness and the Time of Contempt.

-What in heaven's name does that mean?
 In the books, this prophecy is central to the overarching plot.
 The version from the books begins the same way.
 But then it goes on to say:

 Tedd Deireádh, the Time of End.
 The world will die amidst frost and be reborn with the new sun.
 It will be reborn of Elder Blood, of Hen Ichaer, of the seed that has been sown.
 A seed which will not sprout but burst into flame.

 Those lines are left off in the show, perhaps to be spoken at a later time.
 But in the novels, they are a warning that the Continent, and everyone on it, will be threatened by a "global cooling."
 In other words, "Winter Is Coming."